Cancer Data Science Pulse

 • Accelerating Therapeutics for Opportunities in Medicine (ATOM) Consortium: This public-private consortium has developed the ATOM Modeling PipeLine (AMPL), an open source, free-to-use software for building and sharing models that advance in silico drug discovery.

-• NCI-Department of Energy (DOE) Collaboration: One of the pilot studies from this cross-agency collaboration between NCI and DOE developed predictive artificial intelligence (AI) and machine learning models of drug responses in pre-clinical models of cancer to improve and expedite the selection and development of new targeted therapies.
+• NCI-Department of Energy (DOE) Collaboration: NCI and DOE developed predictive artificial intelligence (AI) and machine learning (ML) models of drug responses in pre-clinical models of cancer to improve and expedite the selection and development of new targeted therapies.
 Its tools are available online through their capabilities catalog.

 • Informatics Technology for Cancer Research (ITCR): This trans-NCI program supports investigator-initiated and research-driven informatics tool development.
-The ITCR portfolio shares 15 resources for clinical research, including tools for integrating and analyzing electronic medical records, databases cataloging clinically actionable information for personalized cancer therapy, and education forums.
-Links to the tools and available tutorials are available online through their tools catalog.
-For more information about the opportunities through their new training program, read our recent blog post.
+The ITCR program offers several resources for clinical research, including tools for integrating and analyzing electronic medical records, databases cataloging clinically actionable information for personalized cancer therapy, and training courses to advance your skills.

 Learn About Cancer Data Science in Precision Oncology